AZHANAMEEN/V-USB-for-AVR-Dx-family/README.md

 All are in .ino format so you can install the library and then open any one of them to test it out.

-/--------vusb licences and vid pid info--------/
+/--------vusb licenses and vid pid info--------/

-Licences and usb vid/pid usage info carried on from the orignal repo, orignal developer- "OBJECTIVE DEVELOPMENT"
+Licences and usb vid/pid usage info carried on from the original repo, original developer- "OBJECTIVE DEVELOPMENT"

 /--------usbdrv--------/